bkielbasa/developer20/content/post/memory-wall-problem/index.md

 As you can see, the addresses don't form a single contiguous block — there are jumps where one allocation lands on a different heap page from the next.
 In a real-world application, where nodes are created over time alongside other allocations, the layout is far more scattered.
 Each node is its own separate allocation; a slice is one.

-To illustrate how it will impact the performance, let’s discuss the following program:
+To illustrate how it will impact the performance, let's discuss the following program (adapted from Bill Kennedy's [Ultimate Go](https://github.com/ardanlabs/gotraining) training material):

 ```go
 package caching